rocket-pool/docs.rocketpool.net/docs/guides/node/native.md

 If working properly it should produce the following output:

 ```
-Your Smartnode is currently using the Prater Test Network.
+Your Smartnode is currently using the Holesky Test Network.

 The node wallet is initialized.
 Node account: <address>